veeyun/Project_3_Tableau/README.md

 ## Results
-Also, discuss the visualizations you created, and why.
-For Option 2, also identify what your data question was, and how you went through the prompts.)

 I selected the Airbnb dataset (2008 to 2015) for this project.
 Visualizations created for the Airbnb dataset of 2008 to 2015: